rsdoiel/rsdoiel.github.io/blog/2020/05/01/Combining-Oberon-and-C.md

 as well as the char arrays being provided with a length parameter.
-If you are doing more extensive string work you'll want to take advantage of these additional parameters so insure that the astrings are terminated properly for Oberon's reuse.
+If you are doing more extensive string work you'll want to take advantage of these additional parameters so insure that the as strings are terminated properly for Oberon's reuse.

 ### Step 5